silaypc/Basic-Clicking-Game/README.md

 # Basic-Clicking-Game
+This project was written in C
-Objects are created upon mouse click and after 10 clicks the objects move
+Objects are created upon mouse click (max 10) and they move when F1 is clicked